FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 ### Example Traffic Light Situation
 * (Awareness) Syntax: green (bottom); yellow; red
 * Semantic: green = go; …; red = stop
-* Pragmatics: If red and no traffic then it is allowed to go
+* Pragmatics: If red and no traffic, then it is allowed (% KG still somewhat safe - it's not allowed) to go

 ### Difference between Data Type and Semantics
 * The data type is an abstract classification that has implications on